Buying & Selling7 min read·27 March 2026

 The Bottom Line

+Category S cars can be flipped profitably in the UK.
 The risks are real.
 A smaller buyer pool, more negotiation friction, longer sale times, and the requirement for documented repair quality all change the risk profile relative to a standard flip.
 Price conservatively and go in with your eyes open.

 What you should never do is buy a Cat S car without a pre-purchase structural inspection, obscure the write-off status from buyers, or assume the margin will be as clean as a standard flip.
-It is a different type of deal that requires a different level of diligence.

 FlipTrack UK tracks every vehicle from purchase to sale - including the additional inspection costs and extended timelines that come with write-off flips.
 Free to start, no card required.